 The Metro stations most convenient for the JSHS Regional Symposium are the Rossyln station and the Dupont Circle station at 20th & Q Streets, NW.
 Metrobus route G2 connects to the Metro subway at the Dupont Circle Metro station and stops at the Front Gates of Georgetown's campus at 37th & O Streets NW.

 Additionally, Georgetown University offers free shuttle services for students, faculty, staff, and visitors traveling to and from the university campus and the Rosslyn and Dupont Circle Metro stations.
-More information on shuttle schedules and locations can be found here.
+Find more information on shuttle schedules and locations.

 Most activities will take place in the Healey Family Student Center and Reiss Science Building and Inter-cultural Center (ICC) Classrooms.
 Pick-up and drop-off are at the Main Gates, located at 37th & O Streets NW.